Updated April 2026

 Repair Completed

 The repairer completes the work.
-The provider pays the repairer directly or reimburses you, minus your excess.
+The provider pays the repairer directly or reimburses you, minus any applicable excess.

 MBI Eligibility Requirements

-Age and mileage limits that determine whether your vehicle qualifies for MBI.
+Age and kilometre limits that determine whether your vehicle qualifies for MBI in Australia.

 📅